TIBCOSoftware/snappydata/docs/security/authorization.md

           -J-Dgemfirexd.auth-ldap-search-pw=user123
 ```

-## LDAP Groups in TIBCO ComputeDB Authorization
+## LDAP Groups in SnappyData Authorization
-TIBCO ComputeDB extends the SQL GRANT statement to support LDAP Group names as Grantees.
+SnappyData extends the SQL GRANT statement to support LDAP Group names as Grantees.

 Here is an example SQL to grant privileges to individual users on column/row tables: